koiiNyan/JuniorProgrammer-CreateWithCode01/Prototype01/README.md

 - Car has wheel colliders
 - Multiple objects you can run into
 - 2 cars drive towards you and are destroyed at the end of the road, then respawn
+- Press 1 on keyboard to change the scene

 <p align="center">